 The continued success of Paducah is largely due to the community's embrace of the arts, which sets it apart from many other river-basin towns of the Midwest.
 Like many small towns around the country, when the big shopping malls opened on the outskirts, Paducah's downtown culture and historic architecture was threatened.
 The difference is, Paducah realized the importance of such a commodity, and put in motion some visionary rescue efforts rooted in fine art and culture.
 Paducah is now fast becoming the newest cultural destination in the country.

+The United Nations Educational, Scientific & Cultural Organization (UNESCO) designated Paducah, Kentucky a Creative City in November 2013 for the City’s important role in the connectivity of cultures through creativity.
+This global designation reflects the value of Paducah's numerous cultural assets and the commitment to immersing visitors in these authentic characteristics.
 Award-winning programs such as the Paducah Artist Relocation Program have brought our fair city into the international spotlight.
 Now more than ever before, we have gained the attention of the rest of the country and the world, offering this unique opportunity for artists to own homes and operate their own galleries in the affordable, supportive, historic Lower Town community.

 The Carson Center is another landmark in downtown Paducah.
 Offering a full range of live entertainment, The Carson Center offers its patrons everything from performances of our own Paducah Symphony Orchestra to legendary comedy acts by such institutions as Jerry Seinfeld and George Carlin.
-The center also offers internationally touring performances, such as Broadway's 'Miss Saigon' and legendary violinist Itzhak Perlman.
+The center also offers internationally touring performances, such as Broadway's 'Waitress' and legendary violinist Itzhak Perlman.

 Perhaps most notably, Paducah supports its own independent movie theater in the heart of downtown.
-Maiden Alley Cinema is in its eighteenth year of operation and continues to be the region's main venue for foreign, independent and classic film.
+Maiden Alley Cinema is in its twenty-first year of operation and continues to be the region's main venue for foreign, independent and classic film.
 It is not only unusual for a small town such as Paducah to have a theater such as this, it is almost unheard of.
 It is the heart and character of the people who live here that make all of this possible.